Sugashima Lighthouse

 Sugashima Lighthouse (菅島灯台, Sugashima tōdai) is a lighthouse located on the island of Sugashima, in Ise Bay off the shores of the city of Toba, Mie Prefecture, Japan.
 It is located within the borders of the Ise-Shima National Park.

 History

-The Sugashima Lighthouse was designed and constructed by British engineer Richard Henry Brunton, and was first lit on July 1, 1873, in a ceremony attended by Saigō Takamori and other dignitaries of the Meiji government.
+The Sugashima Lighthouse was designed and constructed by British engineer Richard Henry Brunton.
+Work began in February 1872.
+It was first lit on July 1, 1873, in a ceremony attended by Saigō Takamori and other dignitaries of the Meiji government.
 Brunton constructed a total of 25 lighthouses in Japan from far northern Hokkaidō to southern Kyūshū during his career in Japan, each with a different design.
 Built of domestically produced white bricks, the Sugashima Lighthouse is styled in the manner of a European castle round tower, complete with crenellations.
 It replaced a more primitive light established by the Tokugawa shogunate on the island in 1673 in response to numerous shipwrecks in the area.